tomerbd1309/ApacheLog/README.md

 * I chose Using a fixed size thread pool.
 At first I thought using a cached thread pool which means that the OS is<br /> creating new thread for every task required while it can, I assumed this can work well since my ApacheLogThread<br />
- task is short (when the task is heavy creating more and more threads for new tasks that arrive will burden the OS even more).<br />
-but when i tested this approach the result was major slowdown.
-My assumption is that the OS created large amount of threads <br />
-(for each line read from the log file), and while trying to distribute the CPU fairly among all the threads, each thread got a really <br />
+task is short (when the task is heavy creating more and more threads for new tasks that arrive will burden the OS even more). but when i tested this approach the result was major slowdown.<br /> My assumption is that the OS created large amount of threads (for each line read from <br /> the log file), and while trying to distribute the CPU fairly among all the threads, each thread got a really <br />
- small part of the CPU, to small to finish it's task, and the OS was occupied performing context switches.
+small part of the CPU, to small to finish it's task, and the OS was occupied <br /> performing context switches.
+Using fixed size thread pool allowed me to have more control<br />
-Using fixed size thread pool allowed me to have more control on the way the work is distributed and done.
+on the way the work is distributed and done.